Discrete conformal maps and ideal hyperbolic polyhedra: Introduction

 The connection with hyperbolic polyhedra entrains a connection between the discrete notion of conformality considered here and circle patterns, another discretization of the same concept.
 Thurston introduced patterns of circles as an elementary geometric visualization of hyperbolic polyhedra~\cite[Chapter 13]{thurston_geometry_????}.
-He rediscovered Koebe's circle packing theorem~\cite{koebe_kontaktprobleme_1936} and showed that it followed from Andreev's work on hyperbolic polyhedra~\cite{andreev_convex_1970-1} \cite{andreev_convex_1970}.
+He rediscovered Koebe's circle packing theorem~\cite{koebe_kontaktprobleme_1936} and showed that it followed from Andreev's work on hyperbolic polyhedra~\cite{andreev_convex_1970-1} \cite{andreev_convex_1970}, see also~\cite{roeder_andreevs_2007}.
 Thurston's conjecture that circle packings could be used to approximate the classical Riemann map, which was later proved by Rodin and Sullivan~\cite{rodin_convergence_1987}, set off a flurry of research that lead to a full-fledged theory of discrete analytic functions and conformal maps based on packings and patterns of circles~\cite{stephenson_introduction_2005}.
-(The circle packing version of Luo's discrete Yamabe flow is the discrete Ricci flow of Chow and Luo~\cite{chow_combinatorial_2003}.)
-The relationship between these two theories of discrete conformality is now clear: The circle packing theory deals with hyperbolic polyhedra with prescribed dihedral angles and the notion of discrete conformality considered here deals with hyperbolic polyhedra with prescribed metric.
-In Section~\ref{sec:circle_patterns} we discuss the relationship between the variational principles for discrete conformal maps (Section~\ref{sec:variational_principles}) and two variational principles for circle patterns.
-One is due to Rivin~\cite{rivin_euclidean_1994} (see also the recent survey article by Futer and Gu\'eritaud~\cite{futer_angled_2010}, which provides a wealth of material that is otherwise difficult to find), and the other is again related to it by the same sort of singular Legendre duality.
+(The circle packing version of Luo's ``combinatorial Yamabe flow'' is the ``combinatorial Ricci flow'' of Chow and Luo~\cite{chow_combinatorial_2003} \cite{gu_computational_2008}.)
+The relationship between these two theories of discrete conformality is now clear: The circle packing theory deals with hyperbolic polyhedra with \emph{prescribed dihedral angles} and the notion of discrete conformality considered here deals with hyperbolic polyhedra with \emph{prescribed metric}.
+In Section~\ref{sec:circle_patterns} of the appendix we discuss the relationship between the variational principles for discrete conformal maps (Section~\ref{sec:variational_principles}) and two variational principles for circle patterns.
+One is due to Rivin~\cite{rivin_euclidean_1994} (see also the recent survey article by Futer and Gu\'eritaud~\cite{futer11:_from}, which provides a wealth of material that is otherwise difficult to find), and the other is again related to it by the same sort of singular Legendre duality~\cite{bobenko04:_variat_princ_for_circl_patter}.
+Variational principles for circle patterns are important in discrete differential geometry in particular for constructing discrete minimal surfaces~\cite{bobenko06:_minim_surfac_from_circl_patter}.
+Instead of triangulations one can consider meshes composed of polygons that are inscribed in circles (Section~\ref{sec:circular_meshes}), and we consider the problem to map multiply connected domains to domains bounded by polygons inscribed in circles, a discrete version of circle domains (Section~\ref{sec:circle_domains}).